Achraf-Aouam/techcom/backend/routes.md

 **Note on Schemas:**

-- The `ClubCreate` schema in `app/schema/club.py` is currently `pass`.
-It should likely inherit from `ClubBase` or define the fields necessary for club creation.
 - Consider adding response schemas for membership and attendance that include role or status information (e.g., `ClubMembershipWithUser`, `EventAttendanceWithUser`).